Explore more blogs

 Then, create a timeline for when and how you’ll promote your silent auction:

-• Website: Add a page on your website with important event details, including date, location, and where people can RSVP (and get a sneak peek of items).
+• Website: Add a page on your website with important event details, including the date, location, and where to RSVP (and get a sneak peek of items).

-• Email and social media: Promote your silent auction in e-blasts to donors, as automated updates to ticket buyers, and as shareable posts to social media followers.
-Include photos and descriptions of items they’ll be able to bid on to build excitement.
-You can also tag and add links to businesses for cross-promotion and incentives for registering early, like early bidding.
+• Email and social media: Promote your silent auction via e-blasts to donors, automated updates to ticket buyers, and shareable social media posts.
+Include item descriptions and photos to build excitement.
+You can also tag businesses for cross-promotion and offer incentives for registering ahead of time, like early bidding.

-• Snail mail: If you send out physical event invitations, include information about the auction like how to register and pictures of hot ticket items.
+• Direct mail: If you send out physical event mailings, include essential auction information, such as registration details and pictures of hot-ticket items.

-• Reach out personally: Connect with major donors, volunteers, and board members 1:1 to invite them to participate and offer help with registering.
+• Reach out personally: Connect with major donors, volunteers, and board members 1:1 to invite them to participate and assist with the registration process.

 💪 Pro tip: Offer incentives!
-Encourage donors to get their friends, family, and colleagues to register for your event.
-The more people they refer, the more times their name is entered into a special drawing.
+Encourage donors to refer their friends, family, and colleagues to register for your event—the more people they refer, the more entries they’ll receive for a special drawing.

 4. Layout matters 🗺

-• Consider traffic flow: Arrange your tables and items in a way that’s easy to navigate and doesn’t create congested areas.
-Likewise, make sure to spread items out.
-Crowded tables can overwhelm donors and make it hard to bid.
+• Plan for traffic flow: Strategically arrange tables and displays to ensure easy navigation and avoid creating congested areas.
+Likewise, make sure to spread items out—crowded tables can overwhelm donors and make bidding difficult.

-• Arrange items by price point: Placing a lower-level item next to a more expensive item can increase its perceived value.
-But the opposite is also true: Placing a high-ticket item on a table with several low-tier items may make it less appealing.
+• Arrange items by price point: Placing a lower-priced item next to a more expensive one can increase its perceived value.
+However, the opposite is also true: Placing a high-ticket item on a table with several low-tier items may make it less appealing.
 Instead, arrange your items from the lowest to the highest value.

 • Display your items properly: Use easels and stands to make your auction items stand out.
-Each item should have a card in front of it with the item name, a brief description, the Fair Market Value, who donated the item, and a lot number to make it easy to look up and bid on (QR codes work great for this).
-You can even frame these cards to kick this idea up a notch.
+Include a card with the item’s name, a brief description, its fair market value, the donor’s information, and a lot number for simple lookup and bidding—QR codes work great for this.
+You can even frame these cards to elevate visual appeal.

 Aim to have one item for every two guests.
-If you get more items donated, bundle them into a themed gift basket.
+Extra donations can be bundled into a themed gift basket.
 For online and hybrid events, group related items into categories for easier searching and browsing on your auction page.

-Set and post the fair market value (FMV) of each item.
-This may require a bit of research, but if you do this as each item comes in (and enlist the help of its donor), you will save time and stress later.
+Post the fair market value of each item.
+This may require some research, but setting the price as each item is received (with help from the donor) will save time and reduce stress later.

-You will also need to determine each item's starting or minimum bid and bid increments.
-Starting bids are commonly set at 40% of the FMV and increase in increments of 10%.
-For example, an item with a retail value of $99 would have a starting bid amount of $40 and go up in increments of $10.
-You can also have a few items with a buy-it-now option for 150-200% of the FMV, but these should not be your most exclusive, exciting, or high-value items.
+You’ll also need to determine starting bids and bid increments.
+Starting bids are commonly set at 30-50% of the FMV and increase in increments of 10%.
+For example, an item with a retail value of $100 would have a starting bid amount of $40 with $10 bid increments.
+You can also offer a few buy-it-now options for 150-200% of the FMV, but these should not be your most exclusive or high-value items.

 6. Capitalize on the competitive spirit 💪

-People will be excited about your mission and in the mood to give.
-You might as well capitalize on the competitive spirit in the room!
+Attendees will be eager to give and support your mission, so why not capitalize on the competitive spirit in the room?
 Here are some ways you can go beyond silent auction bidding to raise more at your fundraising event:

-• Build excitement: Kick the silent auction off by live auctioning a few special, reserved items.
+• Build excitement: Start the silent auction by auctioning off a few special, reserved items live.

-• Keep attendees engaged: Share inspiring stories from your organization and provide opportunities for people to make additional donations throughout the night.
+• Keep attendees engaged: Share inspiring stories from your organization and provide additional giving opportunities throughout the night.

-• Finish strong: As your event draws to an end, make sure you take time to thank supporters and sponsors, announce winning bidders, and make a final live appeal.
+• Finish strong: As your event draws to a close, announce the winning bids and make a final live appeal before thanking supporters and sponsors.

-💪 Pro tip: Clearly communicate with guests what time the silent auction will be closing, and have your emcee make announcements throughout the event so guests know how much time they have left to bid.
+💪 Pro tip: Communicate with guests when the silent auction will be closing, and have your emcee make announcements throughout the event to keep guests informed about the time remaining to bid.
 Instilling a sense of urgency will encourage higher bids, especially in those final minutes!

 7. Don’t forget to follow up

-Once your auction is over, there’s still more to do!
-Follow this post-auction checklist to keep donors thinking about your online auction long after it ends:
+Once your fundraiser is over, there’s still more to do!
+Follow this post-auction checklist to keep donors engaged long after the event ends:

-✅ Thank all of your participants: Post on social media and send a big thank-you email celebrating everyone who made the auction a success.
-Include a list of all the winners, shoutout sponsors and volunteers, and let everyone know the final amount you were able to raise for your organization.
+• Thank your participants: Post on social media and send thank you letters celebrating everyone who made the auction a success.
+Include a list of the winning bidders, shoutout sponsors and volunteers, and announce the total raised for your organization.

-✅ Ship out prizes: Reach out to winners privately to coordinate prize distribution.
-This may include choosing a pick-up location for locals or shipping to winners who live far away.
-If you are shipping items, send these items ASAP and provide tracking numbers to recipients.
+• Ship out prizes: Contact winners privately to coordinate prize distribution.
+This may include offering local pickup or long-distance shipping.
+If mailing items, be sure to provide tracking numbers to recipients.

-✅ Send personalized thank-you notes: Write thank-you notes for your planning committee and anyone who donated auction items.
-You can also include handwritten thank-you notes with each auction item for a more personal touch.
+• Send personalized thank yous: Write thank you notes to your planning committee and those who donated auction items.
+Include handwritten thank you cards with each auction item for a more personal touch.

-✅ Record your online auction results: Download all of the data your auction software has captured, run relevant reports, and add notes in your donor database to maintain your records and note improvements for next time.
+• Record your online auction results: Download all the data captured by your auction software, run relevant reports, and add notes in your donor database to maintain your records and identify improvements for next time.

 Free online silent auction tools for stress-free planning